ofek/depq/README.rst

   - Items with equal priorities are sorted in the order they were originally added
   - Specific items can be deleted or their priorities changed
-  - Ability to get an item's frequency in DEPQ via count(item) in O(1)
-  - Membership testing with 'in' operator also occurs in O(1)
+  - Membership testing with 'in' operator occurs in O(1) as does getting an item's frequency in DEPQ via count(item)

 Implementation: